bhauman/figwheel-main/docs/docs/compile_config.md

 Figwheel uses `:closure-defines` to supply the connection url to the `figwheel.repl` connection code.

-You can see in our example above that its value is:
+You can see in our example above that it's value is:

 ```clojure
 :closure-defines